 - Immediately stop any other activity to listen.
 Accept what is being said without showing shock, or disbelief.
 Try to remain as calm as possible, particularly with the child - Sometimes children make ambiguous statements and you may need to ensure understanding and obtain basic information.
 It is helpful to clarify what, if anything, the child is saying, and then, if appropriate who was involved, as well as when and where did the alleged harm take place.
 Do not ask leading questions and only prompt the child where necessary with open questions, such as where, when and what.
 Do not 'interview' the child in detail.
 You should avoid questions that could point the child towards giving a particular answer, as this may prejudice the investigation - Be aware that children may sometimes not feel ready or know how to tell someone that they are being abused, exploited, or neglected.
 They may not recognise their experiences as harmful.
 For example, children may feel embarrassed, humiliated, or that they are being threatened.
 This could be due to their vulnerability, disability, sexual orientation and/or language barriers.
 Staff will, nevertheless, have a professional curiosity and speak to the DSL if they have concerns about a child.
 It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication.
 See also the section below on 'Children with Special Educational Needs and/or Disabilities (SEND)'. - Do not give guarantees of confidentiality but give assurances that only those who need to know will be informed; you have a duty to refer.
 Explain what you have to do next and who you have to talk to - Ask the child if they have any questions or concerns - All verbal conversations must be recorded in writing.
-A written record of the information must be put on Isams Well Being Manager or on a paper Concern form if acess to Isams is not available, where possible in the child's own words stating when the alleged incident took place, who was present and what was said to have happened.
-See below for guidance on completing a Well Being Manager entry or a Concern Form.
+Make a written record of the information on the Concern form, where possible in the child's own words stating when the alleged incident took place, who was present and what was said to have happened.
+See below for guidance on completing a Concern Form.
 Sign and date the record.
-Ensure that these original notes are kept or uploaded to Isams. - Do not feel anxious about submittingcompleting a form; you should trust your instincts.
-You have a duty to record and raise concerns which, along with other reports possibly from other members of staff, may help to build a picture of a situation - The Concern Form is completed for any observation or incident that you believe may constitute a safeguarding concern.
+Ensure that these original notes are kept - Do not feel anxious about completing a form; you should trust your instincts.
+You have a duty to record and raise concerns which, along with other reports possibly from other members of staff, may help to build a picture of a situation

+- The Concern Form is completed for any observation or incident that you believe may constitute a safeguarding concern.
 These should be passed to the DSL, who may be receiving them about the same child from others.
-The forms become a chronological record of evidence that supports a growing minor concern

-- The Overview Grid provides a summary of evidence over time - The Chronological Log is useful to note the concerns sequentially
+The forms become a chronological record of evidence that supports a growing minor concern - The Overview Grid provides a summary of evidence over time - The Chronological Log is useful to note the concerns sequentially

-Guidance on completing a Concern on Isams.
-It is important that child protection submissions are fully completed in a timely way.
+Guidance on completing a Concern Form

+It is important that child protection forms are fully completed in a timely way.
 The details are important.
 To help the safeguarding team respond appropriately, please follow the guidance below: